AntoninJoly/Basic_operations/notes/new_algorithms.md

 >In the next decade there will be integration of subsymbolic AI with symbolic AI as each exceed the other in performance under opposing conditions.
 There are many things to improve upon the Parallel Distributed Processing (PDP) approach,aka.
 Neural Networks.

-# Notes
+# Notes ✍🏻
-Fractal AI
+Fractal AI might be a good approach to investigate.
 https://github.com/Guillemdb/FractalAI

-# Thoughs:
+# Thoughts 💭
-- A lot of theoretical work but very few implementation.
+- A lot of theoretical work but very few implementations.
 - Need to wait for implementation from researchers / specialists in the different domains.